Denji Sentai Megaranger: Nezirangers

-The Jaden Sentai Neziranger (邪電戦隊ネジレンジャー, Jaden Sentai Nejirenjā) are cyborgs were created by Dr. Hinelar from Javious I's DNA as evil counterparts to the Megarangers.
+The Jaden Sentai Neziranger (邪電戦隊ネジレンジャー, Jaden Sentai Nejirenjā) are cyborgs that were created by Dr. Hinelar from Javious I's DNA as evil counterparts to the Megarangers.
 Their suits are similar to power suits that Dr. Hinelar had developed back when he was known as Samejima.
 They share an attack called Neji Energy Attack.
 Unfortunately, the Nezirangers were impatient and wanted nothing more than to kill their Megaranger counterparts.
 The Nezirangers were used by Hinelar not only to kill the Megarangers in suicide attacks, but also to kill Javious by slowly draining him of his "life energy" which they siphoned.
 When badly damaged or enlarged, they transformed into their monstrous true forms.
 The Nezirangers' urge to kill managed to keep them from dying as they used Hinelar's data-card machine to regain physical form.
 They not only resume their original goal, but also to try to kill Hinelar for using them in the first place.
 The Megarangers manage to digitize them, preserving them as Data Cards, which were destroyed along with Hinelar City.